Varun Arora

 Former YC-backed founder

 As a former Y Combinator founder (W14) mentored by Paul Graham and Sam Altman, I deeply understand the founder journey.
-I serve as a true thought partner, helping founders navigate:
+In working closely with other founders in later years, I have served as a true thought partner, helping founders navigate:

 • Product-Market Fit: Designing solutions that end-users actually crave.